wp-plugins/tidio-live-chat/readme.txt

 == Description ==

-Tidio Live Chat is an live chat solution, which allows to easily communicate with your customers.
-It was designed essentially for WordPress community, thus installation comes down only to plugin installation, without logging in or registration.
+Tidio Live Chat is a live chat solution which allows you to easily communicate with your customers.
+It is designed essentially for WordPress community, this installation comes down only to plugin installation without logging in or registration.

 = Features =
 * Extremely easy installation, you only need to install plugin and it's done!